-5 mal anomaly during summer and a negative thermal anomaly during winter (e.g. Beer and van Geel, 2008; Crucifix, 2008).
+The insolation at the Northern Hemisphere during the early Holocene resulted in a positive thermal anomaly during summer and a negative thermal anomaly during winter (e.g. Beer and van Geel, 2008; Crucifix, 2008), however, our stable oxygen records do not show a distinct Holocene thermal optimum (Fig. 5).
 The warmer temperatures experienced at the surface during summer might be counteracted by somewhat cooler conditions during winter.
-If the annual mean surface temperature (=cave temperature) actually was higher during the Holocene thermal optimum, the depletion of meteoric precipitation 10 should provide isotopically heavier water to the caves, whereas the higher cave temp would calcite to be relatively depleted.
+If the annual mean surface temperature (= cave temperature) actually was higher during the Holocene thermal optimum, the depletion of meteoric precipitation should provide isotopically heavier water to the caves, whereas the higher cave temp would calcite to be relatively depleted.

-All records covering (parts of) the last 1000 yr (Fig. 5) appear to display a depletionenrichment-depletion pattern (cf. inset Fig. 3d) commonly interpreted as reflecting the conventional view on climate development for the last millennium, i.e. the MCA, LIA, to present climate transition.
+All records covering (parts of) the last 1000 years (Fig. 5) appear to display a depletion-enrichment-depletion pattern (cf. inset Fig. 3d) commonly interpreted as reflecting the conventional view on climate development for the last millennium, i.e. the MCA, LIA, to present climate transition.
 Despite the pattern similarities, the timings of change in the individual records are asynchronous, but then most age models are of low-resolution in this interval.
-Moreover, the observed $\delta^{18}O_c$ -trend for the last ca. 1000 yr (inset, Fig. 3d) is commonly taken as a confirmation of a negative relationship between $\delta^{18}O_c$ and surface/cave temperature (e.g. Lauritzen and Lundberg, 1999; Linge et al., 2001;

-- 20 Linge et al., 2009).
-In addition, the amplitude of change in this interval suggests that the apparent dominance of T{cave} on the direction of change in $\delta^{18}O_c$ must be attributed a selective or amplifying mechanism, such as discrimination of isotopically light winter water through surface runoff during snowmelt during cooler phases (Linge, 1999; Sundqvist et al., 2007; Linge et al., 2009).
-An alternative interpretation of $\delta^{18}O_c$ from - 25 Scandinavian stalagmite records is that it primarily reflect changes in the δ^{18} O of the local annual average meteoric precipitation (Hammarlund and Edwards, 2008), only modified by the temperature-dependent fractionation between water and calcite.
+Moreover, the observed $\delta^{18}O_c$ -trend for the last c.
+1000 years (inset, Fig. 3d) is commonly taken as a confirmation of a negative relationship between $\delta^{18}O_c$ and surface/cave temperature (e.g. Lauritzen and Lundberg, 1999; Linge et al., 2001, 2009).
+In addition, the amplitude of change in this interval suggests that the apparent dominance of T{cave} on the direction of change in $\delta^{18}O_c$ must be attributed a selective or amplifying mechanism, such as discrimination of isotopically light winter water through surface runoff during snowmelt during cooler phases (Linge, 1999, 2009; Sundqvist et al., 2007a).
+An alternative interpretation of $\delta^{18}O_c$ from Scandinavian stalagmite records is that it primarily reflect changes in the δ^{18} O of the local annual average meteoric precipitation (Hammarlund and Edwards, 2008), only modified by the temperaturedependent fractionation between water and calcite.
 This would imply that calcite precipitated during cooler intervals should be more depleted in 18O than during milder intervals.
-The weak chronological control in the last 1000- year part of the records, illustrated by their pattern similarities but highly variable timing (Fig. 5), might well allow such an interpretation.
+The weak chronological control in the last 1000-year part of the records, illustrated by their pattern similarities but highly variable timing (Fig. 5), might well allow such an interpretation.
 Nevertheless, it contradicts the inverse relationship between $\delta^{18}O_c$ and annual growth rate seen from the L03 stalagmite (Linge et al., 2009) from Rana, as it is unlikely that climate amelioration should inhibit stalagmite growth.
 The inverse relationship between $\delta^{18}O_c$ and growth rate is also suggested from the low-resolution growth rate curves in Fig. 4, suggesting that this relationship is common for stalagmites in northern Scandinavia.